If the mass of the Earth were to double while the radius remains the same, what

 If the mass of the Earth were to double while the radius remains the same, what would happen to the weight of an object on its surface?

-Solution: Weight is proportional to mass; thus, if the Earth's mass doubles, the weight of an object on its surface also doubles.
+Step 7: Therefore, if the gravitational acceleration doubles, the weight of an object on the surface also doubles.